How to Calm Travel Anxiety Naturally: Over the Counter Remedies

 Relaxing Aromatherapy

 Aromatherapy can be a simple but effective remedy for travel anxiety.
 Calming scents like lavender and frankincense help to quiet the mind and distract from your surroundings.
-Aromatherapy is a staple of my travel toiletry kit.
+Aromatherapy is a staple of my travel toiletry kit, and lavender is my absolute favorite.

 And if you already have an aromatherapy routine at home, the scents can provide a very real sense of safety, familiarity and routine.
 Just be sparing and keep in mind that your seatmates may not appreciate going overboard with strong scents.